-The purpose of this guidance is to assist municipal authorities in Europe in providing appropriate access to services for migrants with irregular status.
-It provides information on municipal policies and practices across a range of service areas, and on governance and administration, as an evidence base upon which municipalities may develop their own approach.
-The guidance is primarily intended for municipal authorities, whether cities or smaller municipalities, but is also aimed at the public bodies which work with them including police forces, healthcare providers, and housing and education providers.
-Working arrangements between public bodies and non-governmental service providers is one of the topics covered.
+This is an updated edition of the C-MISE guidance published in 2019.
+The primary purpose of this guidance is to assist municipal authorities in Europe and beyond to provide appropriate access to services for migrants with irregular status.
+It provides information on municipal policies and practices across a range of service areas, and on governance and administration, as an evidence base upon which municipalities can develop their own approach.
+The guidance is primarily intended for municipalities, whether cities or smaller local authorities, but is also aimed at the public bodies which work with them, including police forces, healthcare providers, and housing and education providers.

-Between and within each European country the law regarding access to services can differ for different categories of irregular migrants.
+The Covid-19 pandemic, as well as the war in Ukraine, have brought new challenges to cities and municipalities over recent years.
+While some exceptions have been made as a result of these events, cities within each European country continue to be governed by different laws regarding access to services for different categories of irregular migrants.
 This guidance does not provide municipalities with details of the legal provisions within each country.
 Rather, it provides general guidance which municipalities can consider within the context of relevant national and regional legal frameworks.

-While immigration control is primarily a matter for national governments, responsibility for public services is a shared competence.
 Municipalities across Europe differ in the specific range of services for which they are responsible.
 Nevertheless, they all bear responsibility for the general welfare of residents in their area.
-Municipalities provide services such as healthcare, policing, housing, social services and education to a wide range of people with differing needs, while bearing a broader responsibility for maintaining social cohesion and public safety, including combatting racism.
+Municipalities provide services such as housing, social services and education to a wide range of people with differing needs, while bearing a broader responsibility for maintaining social cohesion and public health and safety, including combatting racism.
 Their role in promoting sustainable development and tackling poverty is also increasingly recognised at the national and international level.

-Among those living in local communities are people whose immigration status is irregular, limiting their entitlement to work and to public services.
-National legal frameworks are largely restrictive (see Section 1.2), providing minimal or no access for irregular migrants to most services.
+Among those living in local communities are people whose immigration status is irregular, limiting their entitlement to work and to use public services.
+National legal frameworks are largely restrictive (see Section 1.4), providing minimal or no access for irregular migrants to most services.
 This can lead to social problems at the local level, including homelessness and destitution, which municipalities find they need to address.
-While Europe's municipalities have benefitted from a range of guidance materials on approaches they can take in relation to migrants who are authorised to reside, guidance on how to address the challenges raised by the presence of irregular migrants has not been readily available.
-One of the aims of this guidance is to raise awareness of the particular challenges municipalities face in relation to this group of residents.
-It is hoped that this will facilitate dialogue within and between authorities at all levels of governance on effective approaches they can take.
+While Europe's municipalities have benefitted from a range of guidance materials on approaches they can take in relation to migrants who are authorised to reside there, guidance on how to address the challenges raised by the presence of irregular migrants has not been readily available.
+The aims of this guidance are therefore threefold: first, raise awareness of the particular challenges municipalities face in relation to this group of residents; second, showcase innovative practices across municipalities; and third, facilitate dialogue within and between authorities at all levels of governance on effective approaches they can take.

-Who are migrants with Irregular status?
+Who are migrants with irregular status?